wichert/k8s-sentry/README.md

 | `NAMESPACE` | If set only monitor events within this Kubernetes namespace.
 If not set all namespaces are monitored (as far as permissions allowed) |
 | `ENVIRONMENT` | Environment for Sentry issues.
 If not set the namespace is used as environment. |

+## Issue grouping

+*k8s-sentry* tries to be smart about grouping issues.
+To handle that several strategies are used:

+* all issues use the event type, event reason and event message as part of the fingerprint
+* events related to controlled Pods (for example Pods created through a ReplicaSet (which is automatically done if you use a StatefulSet or Deployment) are grouped by the ReplicateSet.
+* other events are grouped by the the involved object

 ## Building

 This project uses [Go modules](https://github.com/golang/go/wiki/Modules) and requires Go 1.13 or later.
 From a git checkout you can build the binary using `go build`: